Exploring the Deep South of Thailand

 Day 6 Wednesday, May 9, 2018

-I had decided to stay in Betong two nights to explore the surroundings of the town.
-From my hotel window, I had a good view of Betong in dense morning fog.
+I had decided to stay in Betong for two nights to explore the surroundings of the town.
+From my hotel window, I had a good view of Betong in the dense morning fog.
 The town is only 269 meters above sea level, but the climate is quite different from the lowlands.
 The area around Betong is heavily forested and stunning.

 After the usual early rise, I headed for the local market.
 My breakfast consisted of local coffee and “patongko” which I found is translated as “fried breadstick” or “Chinese doughnut”…During my stay in Betong, I didn’t see any Western tourists at all.
 I was the only farang.
 I noticed several Malaysian visitors though and also some Thai tourists later in the day.

 After breakfast, I took off for my exploration of the Betong surroundings.
 My first stop was at the Betong Hot Springs.
 I had a coffee there and took a couple of pictures.
-The Hot Springs is a swimming pool with warm water.
+Hot Springs is a swimming pool with warm water.
 It’s nice for a short stopover and a drink.

 I made a short video of the tunnel:

 There is a fascinating museum with lots of pictures, weaponry, and other exhibits about the history of the Piyamit Tunnels.
 After the tunnels, I visited the Betong Winter Flower Garden, which was not that interesting.

 After the Winter Flower Garden, I went to the construction site of the Betong Airport.
 Staff at the Merlin Hotel told me that the airport would not open before 2020.
 I still have some time to revisit this area in all tranquillity.
 I will be back because Betong is a fascinating place.
 Before we leave Betong, I have to share a picture of the town’s claim to fame, which is the tallest postbox in the world.